pennersr/django-allauth/README.rst

         SOCIALACCOUNT_PROVIDERS = \
             { 'facebook':
                 { 'LOCALE_FUNC': lambda request: 'zh_CN'} }

+VERIFIED_EMAIL:
+    It is not clear from the Facebook documentation whether or not the fact that the account is verified implies that the e-mail address is verified as well.
+For example, verification could also be done by phone or credit card.
+To be on the safe side, the default is to treat e-mail addresses from Facebook as unverified.
+But, if you feel that is too paranoid, then use this setting to mark them as verified.

 App registration (get your key and secret here)
     https://developers.facebook.com/apps